 ISBN 13: 978-1464771750

 This book is available in the following format(s):

 - Softcover Booklet With Staple Binding; This is the version of the book that I’m reviewing; it is a lovely, high-quality format, with pretty color photos and nice paper quality.
-This format is available from the publisher and from numerous other retailers including Amazon.
+This format is available from Amazon and from numerous other retailers.

 - Digital download: Kindle e-book edition, available exclusively from Amazon.

 Skill Level: These baby booties and hats are all rated as easy crochet patterns.
 I’d recommend them to confident beginners who have mastered all the basic crochet stitches and have completed at least one simple project like a granny square.

 There are 6 baby hats and 6 matching pairs of baby booties included in this book.
 All these projects are crocheted using medium weight yarn.
 There are two sizes for each footwear pattern: Small (2 inches wide by 3 inches long) and Medium (2 by 3.5 inches).
 The hat patterns are all sized to fit a 16” head circumference.
 The patterns included in the book are as follows:

 When my niece saw this book, she begged me to make her the boots from this set.
 She LOVES them!
 She is super picky about what she wears, so her “thumbs up” to this design is meaningful.